Recycle Rewards FAQs

 What do my recycled drink containers become?

-The process reduces waste sent to landfill and minimises litter and decreases demand for new raw materials.
+The process reduces waste sent to landfill, minimises litter and decreases demand for new raw materials.

 How is Recycle Rewards funded?

-Recycle Rewards is a product stewardship scheme, which means beverage companies pay for the 10 cent refund and operating costs, supporting the Tasmanian Government to ensure Recycle Rewards is convenient and accessible.
+Recycle Rewards is an example of ‘extended producer responsibility’, which means beverage companies pay for the 10 cent refund and operating costs, supporting the Tasmanian Government to ensure Recycle Rewards is convenient and accessible.

-Beverage suppliers play a part in helping to improve recycling rates and reduce the number of containers that wind up in landfill.
+Beverage suppliers play a part in helping to improve recycling rates and reduce the number of drink containers that end up in landfill.

-TasRecycle is responsible for managing the marketing, the financial operations, and ensuring the scheme’s smooth operation on a not-for-profit basis.
+TasRecycle - which is responsible for managing the marketing, the financial operations, and ensuring the smooth operation of the scheme - is run on a not-for-profit basis.

 How many jobs will be created in Tasmania for Recycle Rewards?